-- period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - public health crises, illnesses, epidemics or pandemics, such as the COVID-19 pandemic; - changes in market conditions for biopharmaceutical stocks; - changes in general market and economic conditions; and - · other risk factors discussed in this section.
+- period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - public health crises, illnesses, epidemics or pandemics, such as the COVID-19 pandemic; - changes in market conditions for biopharmaceutical stocks; - changes in general market and economic conditions; and - other risk factors discussed in this section.

 In addition, the stock market in general has experienced substantial price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of particular companies affected.
 These broad market and industry factors may materially harm the market price of our ordinary shares, regardless of our operating performance.
+As a result of this volatility, you may not be able to sell your ordinary shares at or above the public offering price.
 As we operate in a single industry, we are especially vulnerable to these factors to the extent that they affect our industry or our product candidates, or to a lesser extent our markets.
 In the past, securities class action litigation has often been initiated against companies and their management following periods of volatility in their stock price.
 This type of litigation could result in substantial costs and divert our management's attention and resources, and could also require us to make substantial payments to satisfy judgments or to settle litigation.